Create remote/multi-environment Dynatrace dashboards

 Select Connect environment.

-Define the remote environment from which your dashboard tiles will pull data, and then select Save changes.
+Define the remote environment from which your local environment pulls data, and then select Save changes.

 Name is the name under which this environment will be listed in your local Dynatrace environment when you configure a tile to query this remote environment.
 This is freeform text.
 It doesn't affect the remote environment.